Dietikon: Transportation

 The municipality is located on the A3 motorway.

 Dietikon railway station and Glanzenberg railway station are stops of the S-Bahn Zürich on the lines S11 and S12.
 Dietikon railway station is also the terminus of the line S17 provided by the Bremgarten-Dietikon-Bahn.

-Between 1900 and 1928, Dietikon was the terminus of the Limmattal tramway from Zürich.
+Between 1900 and 1928, Dietikon was the terminus of the Limmattal tramway from Zurich.
 The Limmattal light rail line follows a similar alignment, albeit extended through Dietikon to Killwangen.

 Waters

 Important running waters that flow through Dietikon are the Limmat and its tributary Reppisch.
 Wide brooks are the approximately 3 km long Schäflibach and the Teischlibach.
 The Schäflibach is created with the flows together from Allmendbach and Stockacherbach and leads into the Limmat.
 The Teischlibach originates from Röhrenmoos in the forest above Dietikon and also leads into the Limmat.
 The Marmoriweiher lies in the Grunschen a place used for gaming and grilling.
 The Marmoriweiher is an artificial pond, that was positioned for the water supply of the fire brigade.
 For this, a distraction canal was built with the Grunschen.
 Later, the pond of a marble factory served.
 This gave it its name.